victoriadrake/victoriadrake.github.io/content/posts/20200225-breaking-bottlenecks/index.md

 ### The cost of bottlenecks

 To add insult to injury, not only are you waiting on a bottlenecked process to run; you're also paying to wait.
-Take the serverless example - AWS Lambda, for instance.
+Take the serverless example--AWS Lambda, for instance.
 Here's a chart showing the cost of functions by compute time and CPU usage.

 {{< figure src="lambda-chart.png" alt="Chart showing Total Lambda compute cost by function execution" caption="Source: [Understanding and Controlling AWS Lambda Costs](https://serverless.com/blog/understanding-and-controlling-aws-lambda-costs/)" >}}